 - AAnytime Level 2

-Typically, the best awards are MileSAAver awards – and of course, when you can book travel during the off-peak seasons.
-And with certain awards, you’ll save miles by flying on American Airlines, but that’s the exception instead of the rule.
+Typically, the best awards are MileSAAver awards, especially when you can book travel during off-peak seasons.
+With certain awards, you’ll save miles by flying on American Airlines, but that’s the exception instead of the rule.

-Other times, you’ll need (or want!) to use American Airlines miles to fly on an airline partner.
-In that case, you’ll want to check the oneworld and partner award chart.
+Other times, you’ll need (or want) to use American Airlines miles to fly on an airline partner.
+In that case, you’ll want to check the Oneworld and partner award chart.
 Below is the partner award chart for economy awards: